Wielbark culture: Characteristics

-Before 1 AD, when the Roman empire began to be more influential in northern Europe, there was relative consistency in burial practices between the Rhine and Vistula.
+Before 1 AD, when the Roman Empire began to be more influential in northern Europe, there was relative consistency in burial practices between the Rhine and Vistula.
 Bodies were normally cremated and there were few grave goods, if any.
 This began to change, possibly reflecting increasing social stratification.
 The Wielbark culture, for example, is distinguished by its occasional use of monumental "barrow" burials.

 The Wielbark culture is primarily differentiated from its predecessor the Oksywie culture by the introduction of inhumation as opposed to cremation, which began around 1 AD.
 Notably, the Wielbark culture used both rituals.
 Despite this, there is also evidence for continuity between the two cultures.
 This is interpreted as being caused by an evolution in spiritual culture.

 The neighbouring Przeworsk culture, on the other hand, long continued to practice cremation, and whereas Wielbark burials never included weapons, Przeworsk burials often did.
 In the second century AD however, the burial practices of the Wielbark culture began to spread into Przeworsk areas.

 Instead, the artifacts found are mostly ornaments and costumes, although a few graves have shown spurs, these being the only warrior attributes found.
 The people of the Wielbark culture used both inhumation and cremation techniques for burying their dead.

 The Wielbark culture played an important role in the Amber Road.
 A complex series of wooden bridges and causeways built by the Wielbark culture were probably connected to this trade.

 The Wielbark culture appears to have practiced mixed agriculture.
-Their lack of agricultural expertise made their fields less fertile, which caused to population to be quite mobile.
+Their lack of agricultural expertise made their fields less fertile, which caused the population to be quite mobile.
 Several settlements however remained stable for hundreds of years.

 A characteristic of the Wielbark culture, which it had in common with southern Scandinavia, was the raising of stone covered mounds, stone circles, solitary stelae and variations of cobble cladding.
 These stone circles might have been places of communal meetings.

 The Wielbark culture displays several characteristics similar to those of the Chernyakhov culture.
 This includes the creation of handmade bowl-shaped ceramics, the wearing by females of fibula brooches on each shoulder, the presence of Germanic longhouses, the practice of both cremation and inhumation, and the lack of weapons deposited in burials.

 Another feature of the Wielbark culture was the use of bronze to make ornaments and accessories.
 Silver was used seldom and gold rarely.
 Iron appears to have been used extremely rarely.
 In 2000, in Czarnówko near Lębork, Pomerania, a cemetery of Oksywie and Wielbark cultures was found.
 These reached their height before the emigration of the population to the south began.
 A bronze kettle depicts males wearing the Suebian knot hairstyle.